 -Auction off Bonds.
 One homer every series means Bonds not only would have broken the record in June but also would lead the majors at the All-Star break with 28.
 You'd have the Yankees, Angels and Tigers tripping over each other to plug him in at DH for a run at the title.
 All have the type of young talent that could immediately brighten the Giants' future.

 - Jettison Ray Durham.
 Hitting behind the slugger should maximize the veteran's numbers, as it did Thursday when just one hit produced two runs.
-I've got to believe at least one contender will be able to use a second baseman with some pop for its playoff chase.
-He ought to be worth one prospect, which is more than any other position player (other than Bonds) would command.

 - Deal Matt Morris.
 About 10 more games like Thursday's and the playoff-experienced right-hander might be the No. 1 available arm at the deadline.
 In the final year of his contract, he'd be the ideal rent-a-pitcher down the stretch.
 It would be nice to reel in a couple of 2009 major-leaguers for him.